 Active Listening

 The main difference between listening and active listening is that if you listen actively, you’ll notice things that aren’t necessarily being said explicitly.
-This means that you’ll pick up nonverbal signals and body language cues that can either support, contradict, or add to the meaning of an accompanying statement.
+This means you’ll pick up nonverbal signals and body language cues that can either support, contradict, or add to the meaning of an accompanying statement.
 Your client may fool themselves sometimes, but if you’re listening actively, they will never fool you.

 Reflecting